-Page 0/Register 14: Headset/Button Press Detection Register B
+Table 22.
+Page 0 / Register 14: Headset / Button Press Detection Register B

-BIT READ/ WRITE RESET VALUE DESCRIPTION D7 R/W 0 Driver Capacitive Coupling 0: Programs high-power outputs for capless driver configuration 1: Programs high-power outputs for ac-coupled driver configuration D6 (1) R/W 0 Stereo Output Driver Configuration A Note: Do not set bits D6 and D3 both high at the same time.
-0: A stereo fully differential output configuration is not being used 1: A stereo fully differential output configuration is being used D5 R 0 Reserved.
-Write only zero to this bit.
-D4 R 0 Headset Detection Flag 0: A headset has not been detected.
-1: A headset has been detected.
-D3 (1) R/W 0 Stereo Output Driver Configuration B Note: Do not set bits D6 and D3 both high at the same time.
-0: A stereo pseudodifferential output configuration is not being used.
-1: A stereo pseudodifferential output configuration is being used.
-D2-D0 R 000 Reserved.
+ВІТ READ/ WRITE RESET VALUE DESCRIPTION D7 R/W 0 Driver Capacitive Coupling 0: Programs high-power outputs for capless driver configuration 1: Programs high-power outputs for ac-coupled driver configuration D6 (1) R/W 0 Stereo Output Driver Configuration A Note: do not set bits D6 and D3 both high at the same time.
+0: A stereo fully differential output configuration is not being used 1: A stereo fully differential output configuration is being used D5 R 0 Button Press Detection Flag This register is a sticky bit, and will stay set to 1 after a button press has been detected, until the register is read.
+Upon reading this register, the bit is reset to zero.
+0: A button press has not been detected 1: A button press has been detected D4 R 0 Headset Detection Flag 0: A headset has not been detected 1: A headset has been detected D3 (1) R/W 0 Stereo Output Driver Configuration B Note: do not set bits D6 and D3 both high at the same time.
+0: A stereo pseudodifferential output configuration is not being used 1: A stereo pseudodifferential output configuration is being used D2-D0 R 000 Reserved.
 Write only zeros to these bits.